-Now that you’ve decided on building your own timber frame home, you have countless decisions to make.
-One of those decisions is which species of wood your timber framer will use in the construction of your home.
+Now that you’ve decided to build your own timber frame home, you have countless decisions to make.
+One of those decisions is which wood species your timber framer will use to construct your home.

 There are a number of varieties of wood that are suitable for your home, and each has its own strong points and weaknesses.
-You may also need to consider availability, sustainability, cost and suitability in making this important decision.
-The most common species of wood used for timber frame homes are white pine, red and white oak, and Douglas fir, cypress and cedar.
+You may also need to consider availability, sustainability, cost, and suitability in making this important decision.
+The most common species of wood used for timber frame homes are white pine, red and white oak, Douglas fir, cypress, and cedar.

 The part of the country in which you plan to build plays a big part in what materials you will use for your home.
-It will be the most economical for you to use locally available materials, as the cost of transporting posts and beams across the country can be exorbitant and be cost prohibitive.
+It will be the most economical for you to use locally available materials, as the cost of transporting posts and beams across the country can be exorbitant and cost-prohibitive.

-There are a number of species of trees that grow pretty much throughout the country, and a number of types of wood have similar properties, so finding an appropriate, locally available species should not be a problem in most but not all areas.
+There are several species of trees that grow pretty much throughout the country, and several types of wood have similar properties, so finding an appropriate, locally available species should not be a problem in most but not all areas.

 Strength and Suitability

 Not just any wood is right for building a timber frame home.
 Some woods, like oak, are hard and strong.
 Unfortunately, this wood tends to twist, crack, and check.
-It is most often used to make the pegs that hold your home together.
-Other species like Douglas fir is stable and strong while white pine, cypress and cedar do not have the load capacity as Douglas fir or oak.
+It is often used to make the pegs that hold your home together.
+Other species, like Douglas fir, are stable and strong, while white pine, cypress, and cedar do not have the load capacity of Douglas fir or oak.

 Another important consideration is whether the timbers will be exposed to the exterior.
-If so, your choices of species drops to just a few like Douglas fir, cypress, and white oak.
+If so, your choice of species drops to just a few, like Douglas fir, cypress, and white oak.

 Wood Species Types